 Why do I use underscores for spaces?

-The biggest reason is readability.
+Again, this is subjective, but the biggest reason is readability.
 I find hyphens to be poor separators of words, visually speaking.
-Yes, underscores are harder to type, but if your file name is comprised of a lot of words, then you are probably naming it wrong.
+Yes, underscores are harder to type, but if your file name comprises a lot of words, you are probably naming it wrong.
 File names are not meant to be sentences.

 However, for the past year I have been experimenting with using hyphens instead of underscores for spaces.
-I haven’t seen a benefit to this yet, so I may only ditch underscores for web-based projects.
+I haven’t seen a significant benefit from doing this yet.
+It’s slightly easier to type.
+For Markdown files it can be necessary (as stated earlier).
+But at this point, it is still a soft rule for me.

 Here’s an example of some art assets: